Coleman Hawkins (basketball)

-Coleman Hawkins (born December 10, 2001) is an American college basketball player for Illinois Fighting Illini of the Big Ten Conference.
+Coleman Hawkins (born December 10, 2001) is an American basketball player for the Grand Rapids Gold of the NBA G League.
+He played college basketball for the Illinois Fighting Illini and the Kansas State Wildcats.

 Early life and high school career

 Hawkins grew up in Antelope, California and initially attended Antelope High School.
 He transferred to Prolific Prep in Napa, California after his sophomore year.
 As a senior, he averaged 12.5 points, 4.5 rebounds, and 6.5 assists per game, leading his team to a 31–3 record.
 Hawkins was rated a three-star recruit and committed to playing college basketball for Illinois over offers from Rutgers, San Diego State, Marquette, and USC.

 College career

+Illinois

 Hawkins played in 25 games, all coming off the bench, during his freshman season at Illinois and averaged 1.4 points per game.
 He played in all 33 of the Fighting Illini's games with 14 starts during his sophomore season, averaging 5.9 points and 4.3 rebounds per game.
 Hawkins entered his junior season as Illinois's starting power forward.
 On November 29, 2022, Hawkins recorded a 15-point, 10-assist, 10-rebound triple-double in a 73–44 win against Syracuse.
 This was the fifth triple-double by any player in Illinois history.
+He averaged 9.9 points and a team-high 6.3 rebounds per game on the season.
+After the end of the season, Hawkins declared for the 2023 NBA draft while maintaining his eligibility.
+He later withdrew from the draft and returned to Illinois for his senior season.